corywheeler/strangeloop2016/README.md

 # StrangeLoop 2016
-My notes from the StrangeLoop 2016 Conference
+My notes from the StrangeLoop 2016 Conference.
+I have tried to account for all of my spelling errors, but should you stumble on one then please accept my apologies

 * [Full list of all speakers at the conference](http://www.thestrangeloop.com/2016/sessions.html)